Summerfest - 4th Saturday of July

 As a partner church, we support the Help Yourself Shelf meet their mission of reducing hunger for those in need.

 Every week, folks are invited to bring nonperishable items for the food pantry and place them in the cart in the entry way (narthex) of our church.

 On the last Sunday of the month, our children collect the Noisy Offering.
 This collection of loose change and dollar bills raises around $150 each month to support the mission of the pantry.
 So bring your loose change!

-Help Yourself Shelf Food Pantry is located at St. Philip's Church in Wiscasset, Maine (12 Hodge Street) and is open every Thursday at 5 pm, with sign in at 4:30 pm.
+Help Yourself Shelf Food Pantry is located at St. Philip's Church in Wiscasset, Maine (12 Hodge Street) and is open every Thursday at 3:30pm - 5:30pm.
+Sign is up needed.

 Feed Our Scholars

 Feed Our Scholars is a community project whose goal is to generate funds to provide weekend nutritious meals to children attending Wiscasset schools who are living with food insecurities.
 Our church collects bottle deposits to benefit this mission.
 You can drop them off in the collection bin below the mailboxes in the church or at the church office.

 We also supported the 1st Annual Set For Success initiative, collecting over 200 boxes of tissues to help students and teachers have a successful year ahead!